Heroclixin’ Glossary

 Chase — An ultra-rare figure pulled only from boosters.

 Cheese — a slightly derogatory term for highly effective characters, feats or other game elements.
-See also “min/max” or “meta”
+See also “min/max” or “meta.”

 Con Ex — Abbreviation for convention exclusive.